gura-lang/gura-lang.github.io/documents/Function.md

 - `format:string` ..
 Specifies a syntax format.
 Only `markdown` is available so far.
 - `help:string` ..
 Help string formatted in a syntax specified by `format`.

+You can access the help information by following ways:

-Evaluating an operator `~` with a function instance prints the help information like "`~add`".
+- In the interactive mode, evaluating the operator `~` with a function instance would print the help information on the console.
+- Calling function `function.gethelp()` would return a `help` instance that provides information about the help language, format and help string.

-A function may have multiple help blocks that contain explanatory text in different languages by describing them in sequence after a function declaration.
+A function may have multiple help blocks that contain explanatory texts in different languages.

     add(x, y) = {
         x + y